Expand your professional training

 The Emily Program offers a variety of educational opportunities for professionals:

-Internships, fellowships, practicums, and dietetic training
+Student internships, fellowships, practicums, and dietetic training

 The Emily Program provides progressive care that inspires courage and change.
 Founded in 1993 by psychologist Dirk Miller, we are the leader in personalized treatment for all individuals struggling with eating disorders.

 We’re committed to strong evidence-based practice and excellence in training.
 All clinical staff members are highly trained in eating disorder interventions and participate in regular supervision and training to enhance skills, maintain excellence, and learn emerging techniques and therapies.